 Welcome to the wonderful world of Pashley cycling!
 Much of the Pashley women's range is designed around a single iconic Pashley loop frame with slight differences depending on the model.
 The differences usually take the form of colour, gears, handlebar shape and optional extras such as locks, lights and pannier racks.
 Although the Pashley website is beautifully set out it can be difficult to get a grasp of the differences these subtle changes can make to your riding experience.

-Before we go into detail about the specific models it's important to emphasise that certain characteristics are present throughout the range.
-For example:
+Before we go into detail about the specific models it's important to emphasise that certain characteristics are present throughout the range:

 Ground surface - all the Pashley bikes that we'll be discussing (except the Penny) are suited to leisure and commuting cycling, ideally on a smooth hard surface - a road or a cycle path.
 The tyres and the bikes themselves are certainly tough enough to withstand bumpy tracks or loose gravel but the riding position is pretty loose and doesn't offer great control on unpredictable ground.